Field Experiences

 For those living and working in the Washington, D.C., metropolitan area, daily life, economic development, urban planning, and real estate are both local and national news.
 As the nation’s capital and a federal district (not a state), D.C.’s evolving local development issues are being carefully followed by national leaders.

-NAR will be hosting a tour with up-to-date information and expert speakers on timely Smart Growth issues in D.C.
+In 2025, NAR hosted a tour with up-to-date information and expert speakers on timely Smart Growth issues in D.C.
 With the new federal administration, the situation will be quickly evolving and will receive ongoing national attention.
 Given the quickly moving situation, agenda details will be finalized closer to the tour.

 © xiao zhou / iStock / Getty Images Plus